AI Access Control

 -d "actor_token_type=urn:ietf:params:oauth:token-type:access_token"

-Pattern 4: AAuth Protocol (Cryptographic Identity)
+Pattern 4: AAuth protocol (cryptographic identity)

-curl -X POST https://app.lumoauth.dev/t/acme-corp/api/v1/aauth/agent/token \
+curl -X POST https://app.lumoauth.dev/orgs/acme-corp/api/v1/aauth/agent/token \

 -H "Content-Type: application/json" \